perdy/django-audit-tools/README.rst

 **Warning:** This package is currently under development, use at your own risk.

+**Note:** I started the development of this project meanwhile I was working in Ebury_.
+So I want to show gratitude for release the code to share it with open source community.

 Django application that provides a set of tools for auditing requests and models and improve logging.

 Full documentation in ReadTheDocs_.